 A composer's moral panic goes millennial

 In 1734, J S Bach wrote this secular cantata about the temptation and power of coffee – satirising a growing fad in Leipzig.

-Our talented performers are Ed Suttle as a worried father; Leslie Braithwaite as his coffee-addicted daughter; and Michael Handy as the barman.
+Audiences in Taree and Bobin enjoyed the argy bargy sung with vim by our talented performers: Ed Suttle as a worried father; Leslie Braithwaite as his coffee-addicted daughter; and Michael Handy as the barman.

 Our singers are accompanied by an equally talented ensemble.
 Music Director, Peter Alexander, shares his thoughts on the music of this miniature gem, which is as close to an opera as Bach ever wrote.